NelsonAraujo93/MyMicroversePortfolio/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Hello world Microver-Nelson <a name="about-project"></a>
+# 📖 Web Portfolio-Nelson <a name="about-project"></a>

-> Describe your project in 1 or 2 sentences.
+> Description
+This project is being developed to learn the importance of UX using Web Responsive, good HTML practices and CSS to create a high quality portfolio web-site.

-**Hello world Microverse-Nelson** is an activity created in the Module 1: Second day of my Microverse classes
+**Web Portfolio--Nelson** is an activity created in the Module 1: Second day of my Microverse classes

 ## 🛠 Built With <a name="built-with"></a>